Skip to Content

 While pointed-tip rock hammers and chisel-edged rock hammers are similar, the crack hammer looks vastly different from the two and is used like a geologist sledgehammer.

-According to Thought Co., crack hammers are typically larger and can either be blunt on both sides or have one pick-end side.
+Thought Co. states that crack hammers are typically larger and can be blunt on both sides or have one pick-end side.
 You should use a crack hammer if you are looking to break tough, hard-to-break rock, and it is best used in metamorphic geologic work.

 They weigh more than other rock hammers, are not good at chipping or prying, and should be used with eyewear as they typically send rock shatters flying during use.